VeraMTitze/ecophotonics/contents/research.md

-## Bio-based and lving matter for functional photonics
+## Bio-based and living matter for functional photonics
 Below you can find an overview of ongoing research activities in our group.

 ### Biointegrated photonic sensors